Monash-FIT3170/2025W1-QualAI/README.md

 ## 1. Project Overview

-QualAI is an AI-Powered Qualitative Research Assistant, augmenting human analysis by providing researchers with an offline toolkit capable of thematic analysis
+QualAI is an AI-Powered Qualitative Research Assistant, augmenting human analysis by providing researchers with an offline toolkit capable of thematic analysis.

+The tool streamlines the research workflow by automating transcriptions, facilitating in-depth analysis and enabling the extraction of insights from interview data.
+It does this using speech-to-text transcription, semantic analysis, and live text editing.

+This project is open-source.
+It was initally developeed as a part of Monash FIT3170 - "Software Engineering Practice".

 ## 2. Features